WirlyWirly/RomM-ES/README.md

     `python "C:\path\to\GameImporter.py"`

 4) Move the `GameStart.bat` (windows) or `GameStart.sh` (linux) file to the `ES-DE/scripts/game-start/` directory.
 Edit the file with the correct paths to call the `GameStart.py` script.
-    * If the `game-start` directory does not already exist, simply create it.
+    * Create the `game-start` directory if it does not already exist.
 Scripts in this directory will be triggered when when a game is started in ES-DE but before the emulator is actually launched.
-This in-between step is when files will be downloaded from RomM.
+This in-between time is when rom files will be downloaded from RomM.

 ## 🧭 Instructions